tapoton/ArchitectureXcodeTemplates/README.md

 # Architecture Xcode Templates

 This repository is meant to contain Xcode templates to generate modules for iOS arcitecture patterns.

-For now it contains only basic VIPER pattern.
+For now it contains only basic VIPER pattern template.

 ## Plans